 - o project purpose and need

-- beginning of the scoping process
+- o beginning of the scoping process

-- project contractor
+- o project contractor

-- key issues that will be addressed in the process
+- o key issues that will be addressed in the process

 Henry stated that the purpose of the meeting was to provide background on the project and initiate the Task Force process.
-He encouraged members to ask questions of one another following the meeting and become better acquainted.
+He encouraged members to ask questions of one another following the meeting and become befor acquainted.